First published in November 2013

 To mark today’s 50th anniversary of Doctor Who’s second episode, The Cave of Skulls, its director Waris Hussein has kindly allowed RadioTimes.com to show some of his workings on the rehearsal scripts.

 This is the top page (below) of an early draft with a note to play a musical cue (Q6) over the recap of the previous week’s cliffhanger – an image of caveman Kal’s shadow as he watched the ship (the Tardis):

 Page 2 (below) shows how Waris completely reworked the establishing shots of Scene 1 set in the cave people’s encampment.
 His handwritten remarks are on the left and his thoughts on the incidental music on the right.

 Page 3 (below) continues the scene with the first few lines of dialogue.
 At this stage, it’s clear that Za, the would-be leader of the tribe, is the son of the Old Mother.
-A detail dropped in latest revisions.
+A detail dropped in later revisions.